Gandy954/google_homepage/README.md

 Thanks to 'CatQueenCodes' and 'Anarchomushroom' for posting their examples online.
 Began process of adding a reset.css and stylesheet reference to beginning of html code instead of just dumping all css code into the head.

+To do:
+main logo (resize and center in page) top nav (resize and adjust placement of links; add 'apps' icon and 'Sign in' input button search bar (add manifying glass logo and resize) bottom nav (seperate left and right links)